Scientific Name

 Description

-Rebutia cintia, also known as Cintia knizei, is a dwarf cactus with globose stems that grow up to 2 inches (5 cm) in diameter.
-The color of the stems can vary depending on the season, amount of sun, and water, from olive-green to purple or brown.
-The tuberous carrot-like roots grow up to 4 inches (10 cm) long.
+Rebutia cintia, also known as Cintia knizei, is a dwarf cactus with globose stems that can vary in color depending on the season, amount of sun, and water, from olive-green to purple or brown.
+The stems can reach up to 2 inches (5 cm) in diameter.
+The tuberous carrot-like roots can grow up to 4 inches (10 cm) long.
 The areoles are woolly with no spines and sunken between the tubercles.
-Flowers are yellow, up to 1.6 inches (4 cm) in diameter, and appear in spring on the stem tip.

 Hardiness